eps696/SD/README.md

 ```
 python src/train.py --token mycat1 --term cat --data data/mycat1 --reg_data data/cat
 ```
-Note that for the latter you'll need not only target reference images (`data/mycat1`), but also generic images of similar objects (`data/cat`).
+Results of the trainings above will be saved under `train` directory.

-Custom diffusion trains faster and can achieve impressive reproduction quality in the simple and similar prompts, but it can entirely lose the point if the prompt is too different from the original category or just too lengthy.
+Custom diffusion trains faster and can achieve impressive reproduction quality in the simple and similar prompts, but it can entirely lose the point if the prompt is too different from the original category (or just too lengthy).
+Note that in that case you'll need not only target reference images (`data/mycat1`), but also generic images of similar objects (`data/cat`).
+Apparently, you can generate such generic images with SD itself.
 Textual inversion is more generic but stable.
 Its embeddings can also be easily combined without additional retraining.

-Results of the training will be saved under `train` directory.

 * Generate image with embedding from [textual inversion].
 You'll need to rename the embedding file as your trained token (e.g. `mycat1.pt`), and point the path to its directory.
 Note that the token is hardcoded in the file, so you can't change it afterwards.
 ```